 Whatever vocabulary you are studying, ask students to sort between adverbs, adjectives, and nouns to create an interactive word wall.
 Students can practice their part of speech with pictures, group writing, or individual sentences.

 I typically print out our current vocabulary study for this station and ask students to complete two frames for our word wall.
 Then, I assemble the word wall and use it to review vocabulary.
+This practice makes for a nice integration of grammar to other parts of class.

 Station Six: task cards.